BonEvil/BuckarooBanzai/README.md

 **Note**: This automatic serialization only applies to request methods that will send body data.

 #### acceptType
 The `acceptType` is a required property that defines the expected body format returned from the server.
-The following are defined:
+The following are an enumeration of type `HTTPAcceptType`:
 ```swift
 case XML
 case JSON